farrukhcw/docs/queues.md

     php artisan queue:work connection --daemon --sleep=3 --tries=3

-As you can see, the `queue:work` job supports most of the same options available to `queue:listen`.
-You may use the `php artisan help queue:work` job to view all of the available options.
+As you can see, the `queue:work` command supports most of the same options available to `queue:listen`.
+You may use the `php artisan help queue:work` command to view all of the available options.

 #### Coding Considerations For Daemon Queue Listeners